INTEL

 ACTIVE DUTY: 1964-1988

-The SR-71 was the USAF’s two-seat version of the CIA’s A-12 reconnaissance aircraft. capable of the same high speed and altitudes as the A-12, it was slightly heavier due to the increased camera/radar sensor payload, which is housed in the interchangeable nose and fuselage bays. the aircraft had an empty weight of 30 tons and carried 40 tons of fuel when full.
+The SR-71 was the USAF’s two-seat version of the CIA’s A-12 reconnaissance aircraft.
+Capable of the same high speed and altitudes as the A-12, it was slightly heavier due to the increased camera/radar sensor payload, which is housed in the interchangeable nose and fuselage bays. the aircraft had an empty weight of 30 tons and carried 40 tons of fuel when full.

 The aircraft on display at the main museum is the 6th prototype, S/N 61-7955. assembly started on 13 May 1964 and #955 first flew on 17 August 1965. throughout its career, this aircraft served as the premier Palmdale test aircraft by Lockheed and the Air Force, to test new systems and configurations for the rest of the Blackbird Fleet.
 It carried Lockheed’s famous “Skunk Works” logo on its tail.
 By the time 955 was retired, the airframe had been modified so many times that it was no longer considered representative of the SR-71 fleet.
 Last flown on 24 January 1985, #955 accumulated 1993.7 hours of flight time.